 Dean Mead’s Agribusiness Industry Team has a long history of representing businesses, multi-generational families and individuals engaged in agribusiness operations throughout Florida.
 Our Team includes attorneys from every department and office throughout the firm, so we are able to provide clients with comprehensive legal counsel that addresses all aspects of their operations, which includes agribusinesses involved in citrus, cattle, timber, vegetables, turf, sod ornamentals and aquaculture.

 The needs of agribusiness vary widely, and change constantly.
-To stay economically viable, agribusiness must stay abreast of changes in the laws governing food production, the environment, taxation, transportation, the environment and land development.
+We help our clients stay economically viable by keeping you abreast of changes in the laws governing food production, taxation, transportation, the environment and land development.
 Dean Mead’s Agribusiness Team is made up of attorneys from each of the firm’s different practice areas for exactly this reason.